skyvers/skyve-dev-guide/_pages/appendix-skyve-application-configuration.md

 Finally, ensure that the user credential that will run the wildfly service has read/write permissions to the wildfly folder and the content folder created above.

 ### Configuring Recaptcha for the sign in page
+Skyve has two recaptcha options that you can use, `Google Recaptcha` and `Cloudflare Turnstile`.
+To enable one of the two options, follow the steps below:

+#### Google Recaptcha

 First, sign up for a Google Recaptcha key as follows:
 1. Visit [Google Recaptcha](https://www.google.com/recaptcha/intro/v3.html) console and sign in